vesuxyz/docs/docs/explore/rewards.md

 - USDT

 :::note
-According to the Starknet Foundation’s criteria, only non-recursive deposits of stablecoins (USDC/USDT) are eligible for DeFi Spring rewards.
-For example, if you deposit USDC and borrow USDT, you’ll still earn the organic Supply APY on your USDC, but you won’t receive any extra STRK rewards due to the USDT debt.
+According to the Starknet Foundation’s criteria, only non-recursive deposits of stablecoins (USDC/USDT) were eligible for DeFi Spring rewards.
 :::

 ## Claiming Rewards